dotlang/language/doc/RFE.md

 int32 -> int
 int64 -> long
 what about everything long and providing core functions to support multi-byte tuple to process images or do bitwise operations?
+Also when dealing with externals, we can provide function to convert int to 8-16-32 bit integers using a byte array.
+Also based on https://stackoverflow.com/questions/4584637/double-or-float-which-is-faster and https://stackoverflow.com/questions/417568/float-vs-double-performance it seems that at least on x86, they are the same.
+So let's just keep float which has a more meaningful name and remove double.
+Maybe we don't need to deal with arb precision int. a 64 bit integer is sufficient for 99% of cases.
+The other 1% can use builtin bigInt types.

 ? - q: in which cases should we allocate on heap and in which on stack?

 ? - in method dispathc, there should be an exception for methods with one arg. if we have `f(Shape)` and we call `f(myCircle)` although there is no func that covers at least one argument's dynamic type, but we should call f-Shape because it makes sense. but what if we have another argument which is int?
 `func process(s: Shape, len: int)`
 `process(myCircle, 10)`?

+? - we might be able to eliminate heap fragmentation by double referencing.
+So a heap pointer does not point to actual memory address but points to an index inside an array whose values are memory pointers.